Justin-Mathew/Data-Cleaning-and-Exploration-Project/README.md

 2. Insurance risk rating.
 The range is between-3 (pretty safe) to +3 (risky).
 3. Normalised losses.
 The range is between 65 to 256.
 This entity represents average loss per car per year.

+# Data cleaning:

+Data cleaning is the process of removing inconsistent and wrongly formatted data.
+This can be achieved by manually dealing with these values or by automating the process.

+Having a clean dataset will boost the overall productivity by making better decisions and hypothesis relating to a data set.

-# Steps taken to clean the dataset:
+## Steps taken to clean the dataset:

 By counting the frequency of occurrence of each value we observe that values are inconsistent.
 Dealing with these inconsistent values by removing white spaces and replacing some of the values.